steffenlarson/WorkBook/src/reflections/wk7/quiz7.md

 **6.** The `v:on` (`@`) directive can be used for what?
 <!-- enter you answer in the space below -->
 ```
+The v:on directive can be used for listening to DOM events and when that action occurs run some JavaScript.
 ```
 **7.** Which Vue attributes(directives) could you use to conditionally render elements on a page?
 <!-- enter you answer in the space below -->